MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/01-Explore-ai-studio.md

 As a developer, you may spend some time working in the Foundry portal; but you're also likely to spend a lot of time in Visual Studio Code.
 The Foundry Toolkit extension provides a convenient way to work with Foundry project resources without leaving the development environment.

+1. Start Visual Studio Code
-1. Open Visual Studio Code, and in the navigation bar on the left, view the **Extensions** page.
+1. In the navigation bar on the left, view the **Extensions** page.
 1. Search the extensions marketplace for `Foundry Toolkit`, and install the **Foundry Toolkit for VS Code** extension.

+    The extension may take a minute or so to install.

-1. After installing the extension, select the **AI Toolkit** page in the left navigation bar.
+1. After installing the extension, select the **AI Toolkit** page in the left navigation bar; and wait for it to load.

     ![Screenshot of the Foundry Toolkit Visual Studio Code extension.](../media/foundry-vs-extension.png)

 1. In the Foundry Toolkit pane, expand **Microsoft Foundry Resources** and set the default project by connecting to Azure (signing in with your credentials) and selecting the Foundry project you created previously.

 1. After setting the default project, expand the project, expand **Models**, and select the **gpt-4.1** model you deployed previously.

     You can view the model deployment details here.